-Jobs in Russia (Russian Federation) demand more than the Russia work permit and just the obvious Russia CV with Russia cover letter writing and translation - it requires careful preparation if you want to pass Russia job interview.
+Jobs in Russia (Russian Federation) demand more than the Russia work permit and just the obvious Russian CV with Russia cover letter writing and translation - it requires careful preparation if you want to pass a Russian job interview.
 You will be confronted with problems that in all probability did not even cross your mind when you decided to find employment in Russia.

 Do not take too lightly the influence a Russia work permit can have on the consequence of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.